 - Wood-burning fireplaces, wood stoves, and fireplace inserts, whether certified or uncertified, are not permitted.

 - All outdoor burning is prohibited, including recreational fires powered by wood or charcoal.

 Fines and penalties for violations of the Burn Ban for owners of property

 If inspectors find a property owner breaching the burn restriction, they will levy a fine.
 The fine for breaking the restriction can vary from $500 to $15,000.

 How do you make a fire pit safe?

-Purchase a safe, tested, and certified fire pit, such as those available from Outland Living.
+Purchase a safe, tested, certified fire pit, such as those available from Outland Living.
 Check your township or city’s burning restrictions, and keep a safe distance from the house, property line, and other structures.